Stephanie Carlo

 Assessment

-Met with all fashion faculty to develop a new 5-year plan of data gathering to improve classes, student retention and alumnae success.
+5-year plan of data gathering to improve classes, student retention and alumni success.

 Advising